 Jennifer is passionate about the profound impact that story-telling has on an audience.
 Jennifer has developed and produced communications and marketing products for broadcast TV, digital platforms, and for non-profit organizations.
 Diversity, recognition, and the important role that women have in the aviation industry is just the start of what Jennifer wants to share.
 Her strong belief that stories of tributes, struggles, and triumphs that represent all women aviators from past to present is just one way to raise awareness – but that these same stories will also inspire a new generation of female aviators.

-Director, New Media
+Secretary / Director, New Media